-Monument Valley, an iconic symbol of the American West, is the sacred heart of the Navajo Nation and the ideal setting for your next adventure in the warm, high desert climate of the American West.
+Monument Valley, Utah, an iconic symbol of the American West, is the sacred heart of the Navajo Nation and the ideal setting for your next adventure in the warm, high desert climate of the American West.
 In some ways, Monument Valley Navajo Tribal Park is the definitive West.
 Ancestral spirits infuse the rugged, disruptive landscapes that feel foreign, yet distinctly familiar thanks to Hollywood's long love affair with this land.
 Enjoy hiking, jeep tours, horseback riding and stargazing, escorted and narrated by Navajo guides.

 Any visit to southeastern Utah must include a visit to Monument Valley — but be warned: this remote, inspiring place demands a closer look and a quick drive through simply doesn't do Monument Valley justice.
 Take the half-day or full-day jeep tour, explore the area's backroads by car or step out into the night to appreciate the timelessness and wonder of the Milky Way.
 Stopping to appreciate the rhythms of this ancient, sacred land has the ability to change your perspective if you take the time to let it.